beamuniz/beamuniz/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Beatriz Muniz -->

-### 👨🏻‍💻 &nbsp;About Me
+### 👩🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp; I enjoy exploring new technologies and providing support to resolve errors.\
 🎓 &nbsp;I'm currently studying Systems Analysis and Development at the Federal Institute of São Paulo.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Systems Design.\
 🎮 &nbsp;n my free time, I enjoy playing video games.